Skip to content

 So, is a Pembroke Welsh Corgi right for you?

-The Pembroke Welsh Corgi has been the Queen’s choice of dog breed for decades.
+The Pembroke Welsh Corgi was the late Queen’s choice of dog breed for decades.
 And it’s no surprise when you consider their lively and loving personality.
-They may be short, but they have a larger than life attitude, and a voice that will not go unheard.
+They may be short, but they have a larger-than-life attitude, and a voice that will not go unheard.
 This breed is well suited to you if you’re looking for a bold character to add to your family, a pooch that’s not afraid to join in the fun and games.

 Are Pembroke Welsh Corgis born with tails?